JoshC-Working/Quantitative_Trading_LSTM/README.md

               If the opening price of the day is a certain percentage lower/higher than the predicted closing price, we open a long/short position respectively at the opening of the market and end the position at the end.
        </li>
        <li>High-Frequency Trade<br>
-       Unfortunately, since we pay no capital on this project, this is hard for us to gain price trend in high frequency as historical data to train our model.<br>
+       Unfortunately, since we pay no capital on this project, this is hard for us to gain the price trend in high frequency as historical data to train our model.<br>
        But the logic for predicting the price in high frequency could be achieved by using LSTM model with little adjustment
        </li>
 </ol>